gSchool/DNA-release-2/02-Phase-1/05-understanding-tech-role.md

 <!-- ======================= END CHALLENGE ======================= -->

 ## Technical Debt
 What exactly is technical debt?
 Ward Cunningham, one of the original 17 authors of the Agile Manifesto, coined the term.
 Simply put, technical debt is like credit card interest.
 Technical debt, like credit card debt, accrues over time.
-While your project is in development stages, it might seem worthwhile to choose “easy”, over “better, but time consuming”.
+While your project is in development stages, it might seem worthwhile to choose “easy” over “better, but time consuming”.
 But just like credit card debt, the more you accumulate, the harder it is to “pay off”, or implement any changes.

 ![](../__images/mafia.png)

 Oftentimes we might make compromises in the technical elegance of an implementation in order to save resources (time and/or money), adding to the balance of technical debt.
-This is not wrong, is often required for delivery capability within a relevant timeline.
+This is not wrong, it is often required for delivery capability within a relevant timeline.

-For a more concrete examples, let’s look at tech debt in two ways:
+For more concrete examples, let’s look at tech debt in two ways:

 * **Technical debt in code elegance:** Writing a string of code is like writing a sentence: that’s why we call them coding “languages”.
 Much like writing a clear and concise paragraph, writing clean, elegant code can sometimes be difficult.
 Because of that initial difficulty, teams often choose an easier, but often more lengthy and “hard-coded” method of execution.
 As scenarios change, failures occur because the code was written for specificity, not flexibility.
 A rule to remember: the more code there is, the more expensive it is to maintain, and the greater the risk for failure.

 * **Technical debt in aging products or hardware:** Technology is constantly evolving.
-A new computer today is soon superseded by next year’s more efficient model, featuring larger data storage, greater processing power, improved graphics, etc. Time also creates vulnerabilities often exploited by hackers.
+A new computer today is soon superseded by next year’s more efficient model, featuring larger data storage, greater processing power, improved graphics, etc. Time also creates vulnerabilities often exploited by hackers are attempting to breach its security.
 The longer your system is available, the greater the likelihood of hackers attempting to breach its security.
 Just like your personal technology, advantages exist with upgrading an outdated system that is increasingly unreliable or prone to hacking.

 This leads us to two critical aspects of technical debt that you need to be mindful of: